bertique/bertique.github.io/sonosnpr.md

 Welcome to my *unofficial* NPR One service for Sonos.
 I love my Sonos system and I really like the [NPR One app](http://www.npr.org/about/products/npr-one/){:target="_blank"}.
 That's why I have built this service.
 This service is supported neither by NPR nor by Sonos, so please send all feedback and problems to [b.michael.dick@gmail.com](mailto:b.michael.dick@gmail.com).

+If you are a developer yourself, all code is available on [GitHub](https://github.com/bertique/SonosNPROneServer) and you can set up your own server if you prefer to do so.

 <a class="twitter-grid" data-limit="3" data-partner="tweetdeck" href="https://twitter.com/midi2dot0/timelines/856291675596967938">NPR One for Sonos tweets</a> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **Updates**